StackExchange/dnscontrol/documentation/functions/domain/IGNORE.md

 as a last resort.
 Even then, test extensively.
 {% endhint %}

-* `IGNORE` is not tested with `D_EXTEND()` and may not work.
 * There is no locking.
 If the external system and DNSControl make updates at the exact same time, the results are undefined.
+* IGNORE` works fine with records inserted into a `D()` via `D_EXTEND()`.
+The matching is done on the resulting FQDN of the label or target.
 * `targetSpec` does not match fields other than the primary target.
 For example, `MX` records have a target hostname plus a priority.
 There is no way to match the priority.
 * The BIND provider can not ignore records it doesn't know about.
 If it does not have access to an existing zonefile, it will create a zonefile from scratch.
 That new zonefile will not have any external records.
+It will seem like they were not ignored, but in reality BIND didn't have visibility to them so that they could be ignored.